-Core to Edge Networking includes all the networking devices needed to provide the right kind of connectivity to support end users whether they are on a Wired Switch or a Wireless Access Point.
+Core to Edge Networking includes all the networking devices needed to provide the right kind of connectivity to support end users, servers, and Storage, whether they are on a Wired Switch or a Wireless Access Point.
 These devices include Switches, Access Points, Routers, and Firewalls.
-The network needs to support redundancy, Availability, Power over Ethernet (POE), Gigabit, Multi-Gigabit speeds, Network Access Control, Segmentation, among others.
+The network needs to support redundancy, Power over Ethernet (POE), Multi-Gigabit speeds, Network Access Control, Segmentation, among others.

 When building the Core, redundancy is important.
-Making sure the core switches are setup in a way so there are multiple load sharing links from the edge switches and designing the core so when one fails all routing will still function.
-Some ways to accomplish this are by using a technology like Virtual Stacking, VSS, VPc, VSF, VSX, etc. where a second Core switch can take over if one fails.
+Making sure the core switches are setup in a way so there are multiple redundant/load sharing links from the edge switches and designing the core so when one fails all routing will still function seamlessly.
+Some ways to accomplish this are by using a technology like Virtual Stacking, VSS, VPc, VSF, VSX, VRRP, etc. where a second Core switch can take over the full load if one fails.

 Edge switches should have redundancy as well, typically they will be setup using Backplane Stacking or Virtual stacking with redundant links to the Core or Distribution Switches.
 Edge switches are being used for more and more different types of devices other than PC’s, Printers, and AP’s, they are also being used for lights, door locks, surveillance cameras and many other IoT functions.
 Keeping this in mind the network will be required to have more redundancy built into them.